CyborgDroid/spark_mlflow/README.md

     - Paralellized cross validation to use 80% of CPUs (CPUs = threaded logical cores or 2x physical cores)
     - Vectorize once rather than during each cross-validation (_finished_) re-integrating the vectorizer pipeline with model pipeline until after training is complete (_TBD_)

+Known issues (to be changed/fixed in release 2.0):
+1. Metrics and parameters are logged for all K-folds instead of all hyperparameter combinations multiplying the results (3 kfolds multiplies the results by 3).
+This will be changed to log only the results of each hyperparameter combination trained on the full training dataset.
+The best model will still be the one chosen by the crossValidator to reduce overfitting.
+2. Unit tests are just basic tests to see if the script runs, this will be changed to be true unit tests with logical assertions based on an expected output from a small dataset.
+3. The parameter "MulticlassClassificationEvaluator" is just a placeholder to avoid breaking changes when the "BinaryClassificationEvaluator" is added.

 ### Configure conda/miniconda ###

 If you haven't already done so, add conda-forge as a channel